ChristopherWilks/snaptron/docs/source/index.rst

 Gene symbols (exact HGNC gene symbols) can also be used instead of chromosome coordinates: ::

   curl "http://stingray.cs.jhu.edu:8090/srav1/snaptron?regions=CD99&rfilter=samples_count:20"

+If the gene symbol maps to multiple genomic regions they will all be returned by the Snaptron web services rather than Snaptron attempting to decide which region is being requested.

 A Snaptron query is a set of predicates logically AND'ed together from three different query types, each with their own format.
 Table 1 displays the four different query types.
 The three main query types are: region, range over a summary statistics column (.range.), a freetext/field search of the associated sample metadata (.metadata.), and an exact ID retrieval for both exon-exon junctions (Snaptron assigned IDs) and samples (Intropolis-assigned IDs).